 - I Peter 5:5 “God opposes the proud but shows favor to the humble.”

-A final consideration – Not hungry or thirsty enough
+6. Hunger and thirst – Not hungry or thirsty enough

 “I am the Bread of Life; he who comes to me will never go hungry and he who believes in me will never be thirsty” (John 6:35 cf. John 4:14).